pauljickling/notes/devops/kubernetes/k8s.md

 `kubectl get nodes` will list deployed infrastructure

+`kubectl apply -f config.yml` Applies any type of Kubernetes pod, service, etc. that is described in a yaml file.
+The preferable way to deploy infrasrtucture since you can commit it to git and have some version history.

 `kubectl create deployment {app name} --image={container hub/image:version}` deploys app with docker image

 `kubectl create namespace {namespace}` create a namespace for your cluster.
 Before you create a namespace there is just a default namespace.
 To declare a namespace when using kubectl use the `-n` flag.